qrvey/partner-portal/docs/get-started/glossary.md

 ## F

-**Filter** - A condition applied during the analysis that excludes data that does not meet the specified conditions.
+**Filter** - A condition applied during the analysis to exclude data that does not meet the specified conditions.

 **Form** - A specific type of web form that is typically used to collect information and interact with applications.